by John Ellis

 It’s not just miracles that earn our cynicism.
 Mystery imbued throughout life – even things, things things – is viewed as a stubborn holdover of Comte’s theoretical state of the “theological or fictious.”
 Propelling philosophy/theology to embrace the epistemic certainty of mathematics, Descartes did his job too well.
-We are all, whether we realize it or not, and regardless of how much we loudly protest to the contrary, materialists.
+We are all, whether we realize it or not, and regardless of how much we loudly protest to the contrary, Epicurean materialists.
 Our cosmology is small, the size of our self.

 Explaining the story of the secularism that pervades our 21st century culture, Charles Taylor sees an anthropocentric shift in focus running concurrently/causally with reformation movements, political and philosophical revolutions, and the reordering of the epistemic hierarchy leaving science perched at the top as the West merged from the Renaissance into the Enlightenment.
 “People begin to be interested in nature, in the life around them, ‘for their own sakes’, and not just in reference to God.”
 Now, even while monotonously chanting “Man’s chief end is to glorify God and to enjoy him forever” in response to the great catechism question, we demonstrate by our actions and our other self-composed words that we believe that our telos goes no further than our culturally constructed ideals.
 With secularist-shaped worldviews, to varying degrees or other, fed by post-Enlightenment ontologies, epistemologies, and ethics, our Western ease has dulled our desires and shifted our gaze, causing us to think that the calm waves around us are lovelier than Jesus.
-This reduction of human flourishing to the temporal has been allowed, if not encouraged, by the erasure of the sacred/secular divide.
+Among other causes, this reduction of human flourishing to the temporal has been allowed, if not encouraged, by the erasure of the sacred/secular divide.

 Admittedly, and getting ahead of myself a bit, I’m playing around with terms.
 Any Kuyperians who may be reading this can relax.